ahmedkaludi/pwa-for-wp/readme.txt

 You can contact us from [here](https://ampforwp.com/contact/)

 == Changelog ==

+= 1.0.7 (01 February 2019) =

+* Bug Fixed : CDN Compatibility is not working on multisite #71
+* Bug Fixed : Cache only for visitors but not logged in users? #68
+* Bug Fixed : After updating post/page, the service worker still loads the stale post/page from old cache. #75
+* Bug Fixed : Url issue with multisite ( service worker is getting main domain path for all subdomain path ) #72

 = 1.0.6 (23 January 2019) =
 * Added: Loading icon option has been added inside tools tab.